ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 		* 1920: 4 million shareholders
 		* 1929: 20 million shareholders
 		* (US population 120 million)
-	* What is speculation ?
+	* What is speculation ? → Investing with a lot of risk
 	* Buying shares "on margin": pay 10% cash and borrow the rest
 	* "Speculate to accumulate"